— the method · three crafts

 Source

-Bitter orange from Sicily, gentian root, rhubarb, clove, cardamom — fourteen botanicals from the aperitivo tradition.
+Bitter orange from Sicily, gentian root, clove, cardamom — seven botanicals from the aperitivo tradition.

 II